don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise2.md

 ## Hardware Test

 1. Open arduino/HardwareTest/HardwareTest.ino in the Arduino IDE
-1. Choose the board _Tools -> Board -> Arduino MKR WiFi 1010_
+1. Choose the board _Tools -> Board -> Arduino NANO 33 IoT_
-1. Choose the port _Tools -> Port -> COM 4 (Arduino MKR WiFI 1010)_ Note that the actual port may be different on your computer
+1. Choose the port _Tools -> Port -> COM 3 (Arduino NANO 33 IoT)_ Note that the actual port may be different on your computer
 1. Upload the code to the board _Sketch -> Upload_
 1. The LED should be a solid color
 1. Open the serial monitor _Tools -> Serial Monitor_